sam-joyce/sam-joyce/README.md

 ### 🌱 I am currently working on:
-* Functional React
+* A 'time saved in lockdown' app, built in functional React
 * Java
 * Building my first NPM package
-* A [new site](https://offshore-stainless.firebaseapp.com/) for a local manufacturing company
+* A [new site](https://offshore-stainless.firebaseapp.com/) for a local manufacturing company, built in class-based React

 ### 📮 Find me at:
 * LinkedIn: https://www.linkedin.com/in/sam-joyce-att/